 Other Soap Nut Uses:

-● Conditioning hair and skin treatments.
-Excellent for most with eczema, psoriasis, rosacea, dandruff, itchy scalp & other irritating skin conditions.
+- Excellent for eczema, psoriasis, rosacea, dandruff, itchy scalp & other irritating skin conditions.
 An initial patch test is recommended

-● The ultimate pet shampoo.
-Leaves coats with a healthy sheen while leaving skin soft and nourished.
+Pet Care: The ultimate pet shampoo.
+Leaves coat with a healthy sheen and skin is soft and nourished.
 Also helps deter fleas, ticks and other common pests.